rgero/AchievementTracker/To Do List.md

 -- This might be a thing I need a separate form for.
 I'm not sure how it'd look on mobile.

 **Notes on 2024-02-17**
-- [ ] Add the ability to sort the achievements by Date or Priority on Desktop
+- [x] Add the ability to sort the achievements by Date or Priority on Desktop
-- [ ] Add the ability to sort the achievements by Date or Priority on Mobile
+- [x] Add the ability to sort the achievements by Date or Priority on Mobile
+- [x] Add the pagination.